Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 - `ObjectId`:  The ObjectId of the app's service principal.
 - `ResourceId`: The ObjectId of the app's service principal.
 - `Id`: The Id of the app role (defined on the app's service principal) to assign to the group.
-If no app roles have been defined on resource app, you can use `00000000-0000-0000-0000-000000000000` to indicate the app is assigned to the group.
+If no app roles have been defined on the resource app, you can use `00000000-0000-0000-0000-000000000000` to indicate the app is assigned to the group.
 - `PrincipalId`: The ObjectId of the group to which you are assigning the app role.

 > [!NOTE]
-> This example applies when `Connect-AzureAD` was called witout any parameters.
+> This example applies when `Connect-AzureAD` was called without any parameters.
 See [Example 4](#example-4--when-connected-using-a-customer-owned-app-or-service-identity) to see how this cmdlet is used when connected using a customer-owned app registration or service identity.

 ### Example 4: When connected using a customer-owned app or service identity